 Again, the power of the Holy Spirit to work through the hearts of intrinsically dignified human beings and to draw them toward the love for which they were created cannot be underestimated.

 The All-Purpose Prayer: Thy Loving Will Be Done

 Without a doubt, the most important prayer of all is “Thy loving will be done.”

-Jesus teaches us this prayer in the Our Father (Mt 6:10 and par.) and uses it Himself at the agony in the garden (Mt 26:42 and par.).
+Jesus teaches us this prayer in the Our Father (Matthew 6:10 and par.) and uses it Himself in the agony in the garden (Matthew 26:42 and par.).
 Since that time, it has become a centerpiece of Catholic/Christian spiritual life.